chettriyuvraj/httpserver/README.md

 - Want to add code to display images as well
 - Figure out how to access server through remote computer using port forwarding
+- Possibly write a piece on Medium documenting how/what I did